pajtai/todo.yaml/README.md

 ## Getting started

 CD into the directory that has your `todo.yaml` file.
-If there is not `todo.yaml` in the directory, one will be created for you.
+If there is no `todo.yaml` in the directory, one will be created for you.

 You can configure your todo.yaml when the file is created, and you can configure it later by running `todo configure`.
 The configuration lives in the todo.yaml file itself under the `configuration` key/